playfulprogramming/playfulprogramming/content/blog/derived-values/index.md

 };
 ```

-Instead of using `data` to construct a set of variables, then re-intializating the values once we `watch` a `prop`, we can simply tell Vue to do that same process for us using `computed` props.
+Instead of using `data` to construct a set of variables, then re-initializing the values once we `watch` a `prop`, we can simply tell Vue to do that same process for us using `computed` props.

 These props are then accessible in the same way a `data` property is, both from the template and from Vue's logic layer alike.